 Start to build comprehension by getting children to think about the story before reading.
 Introduce any vocabulary that is critical to understanding the story.
 Connect the book to what children are learning by activating or building background knowledge, if necessary.
 Look at the cover or read the back of the book and have children make predictions about what might happen in the story.

 Introduce the book to children before you begin reading to set the stage, show how books work, build comprehension, and generate interest in the text.
 Try to keep the introduction short and to the point, so you can spend the bulk of your read aloud time reading and talking about the book.

-- Read the title, author and illustrator.
+- Read the title, author, and illustrator.

 - Show children the illustration on the cover of the book.

 - Set the purpose for listening.
-Explain the connection between the book and the purpose
+Explain the connection between the book and the purpose for listening.

-- Read the back cover, inside flaps or dedication if the information lends insight into the book, the writing process or relates to your primary objective.
+- Read the back cover, inside flaps, or dedication if the information lends insight into the book, the writing process or relates to your primary objective.

 - Call attention to parts of the book.
 Point out and name the front and back cover, title page, and spine of the book until children can name them on their own.